Paragangliomas of the head and neck

 - a moth-eaten pattern is typical

-- T1: may show a “salt and pepper” appearance; salt representing blood products from haemorrhage (uncommon) and pepper representing flow voids due to high vascularity (common)
+- T1: may show a “salt and pepper” appearance; salt representing blood products from hemorrhage (uncommon) and pepper representing flow voids due to high vascularity (common)

 - T1C+ (Gd): demonstrate rapid wash-in and wash-out (as opposed to the more slow and steady enhancement of a schwannoma) 9